Whether you’re celebrating your 25th or your 75th, finding a unique way to celebrate your birthday in the Northeast can get a little stale.

 2. Celebrate with a Good Old-Fashioned Clambake

-If your birthday falls between May and September, grab some friends and head to Sheffield Island for a traditional clambake.
+If your birthday falls between May and September, grab some friends and head to the Sheffield Island Lighthouse for a traditional clambake.

 This age-old tradition is unique to New England and features classic seaside cuisine.
 A mouthwatering mix of: